DUNE LAWREENCE, RODDY BOYD, JON CARNES SHORT SELLER STOCK FRAUD

 RODDY BOYD, STOCK FRAUD, MARKET MANIPULATOR, CRIME FAMILY CAPTAIN

 Southern Investigative Reporting Foundation, the front for illegal stock short sellers

 Roddy Boyd is the owner and publisher of an obscure Southern Investigative Reporting Foundation, an online tabloid conceived in the criminal Jon Carnes’ bathroom to tarnish American companies in various stock manipulating schemes.

 For years, the FBI agents in New York have been investigating the curious and highly profitable links between Rody Boyd’s false stories and his hedge fund father Michael Boyd’s extensive stock short selling portfolios.

-According to investigators, FBI agents in New York have been investigating the curiously close links between Boyd’s stories and his father, Michael Boyd’s, short selling stock positions for years.
 The father-son dealings have allowed the pair to reap tens of millions of dollars in illicit profits.
-FBI agents are suspicious of the Boyd family’s alleged lengthy “short and distort” stock manipulating schemes that may have spanned a decade.
+FBI agents are suspicious of the Boyd family’s lengthy “short and distort” stock manipulating schemes that span a decade.